 And our king to the Holy One of Israel” (Ps.
 89:15-18).

 The word translated “joyful sound” is actually the Hebrew word teruah or trumpet.
 Rendered “joyful shout” in the Tanakh, a side note in the Hebrew Study Bible describes the word as a “blast of the ram’s horn.”
 (1) The word “know” is yawdah in Hebrew and conveys the idea of understanding or comprehension.
-The psalmist states the blessed people are those who grasp the prophetic implications of the shofar blast!
+The psalmist states the blessed people are those who grasp the prophetic implications of the shofar blast.

-The Shofar and Israel
+The Shofar Has Prophetic Implications for Israel

 According to rabbinic tradition, blowing the shofar on Yom Teruah symbolizes the final regathering of Israel.
 The Hebrew Scriptures indicate that, “a great trumpet shall be blown,” to call the scattered descendants of Abraham, Isaac and Jacob back to their ancestral homeland (Isa.
 27:13).
 Many believe the final regathering will coincide with a future celebration of Yom Teruah.